Right now I’m aware of these translation projects that provide SDL2 units (if you know a further one, let me know):

 Pure header translations

-In contrast to the packages discussed above, Tim Blume’s SDL 2.0 units are a pure translation of the original C header files.
+In contrast Tim Blume’s SDL 2.0 units kept the comments.
+The unit names differ slightly from the original names (e.g. SDL_audio.h got sdlaudio.inc instead of SDL_audio.inc ), which I don’t like, but it is acceptable.
 This allows for a better understanding in how SDL 2.0 works.
 Also it allows for better flexibility with regards to later projects.

 After a lack of updates for one year, the PGD Community decided to fork Tim Blume’s units and establish SDL2 for Pascal.
 It is a regularly updated version of Tim Blume’s units and has changed drastically as a result.

 This said, to my mind, the best choice to start with SDL 2.0 and Free Pascal: Go for the units of SDL2 for Pascal.
 For other purposes, other units may be the better choice.